ChrisCreevey/machete/README.md

 Despite this, with long-enough alignments, 100% BP can be achieved even if 49% of the data supports an alternative topology.
 The heterogeneous nature of the underlying support for branches with 100% BP requires a novel approach and a change in our notion of "support".

-To address this, we suggest a likelihood decay support value.
+To address this, Machete implements a likelihood decay support value.
 Based on the premise of Bremmer support, it is the difference in likelihoods of the optimal trees that do or do not include a given split.
 Likelihood decay represents a novel way to assess support which discriminates between different internal branches and is insensitive to alignment length.
-We demonstrate these properties with simulations and investigate the phylogenetic support in "solved" phylogenomic studies where 100% BP support has been obtained.

 Machete takes as input a nexus formatted aligned DNA or Amino Acid sequences and uses PAUP to calculate the likelihood decay supports for each internal branch of the resulting tree.